FarmBot/farmbot-py/examples/README.md

-These examples showcase various ways in which you might use the sidecar-starter-pack to augment and expand upon your FarmBot's capabilities.
+These examples showcase various ways in which you might use farmbot-py to augment and expand upon your FarmBot's capabilities.

 # Copy Plants to New Account